 The HD598 continues to be one of the top Sennheiser headphones because it delivers supremely refined sound and exquisite comfort.
 They’re just an all-around good set of cans.

 HD280 Pro rates as one of the best Sennheiser headphones by combining high-end sound and accessories to an affordable price.
-At less than $100 these Sennheiser are a steal.
+These Sennheiser are a steal!

 HD280 Pro fits as comfortably as reference headphones but aren’t nearly as heavy.
 Their closed-back housing isolates sound without using extra processing, and punches whatever you’re listening to.
 Expectedly, the headband on the HD280 is tighter than most.
 That’s really the only way to get a good seal around the earcups so some tightness.
 Knowing this, Sennheiser provides ample padding on the headband and earcups.